 Improvements in community health have transformed the lives of fishers and their families.

-Women who are opting to useaccessing our family planning services are earning more than twice as much money as those who are not using the service, and reportdemonstrate having longer- term priorities.
+Women who are accessing our family planning services are earning more than twice as much money as those who are not using the service, and report demonstrate having longer- term priorities.

-As a result of improvedbetter health and wellbeing, community members alsocommunities report a greater sense of empowerment, being better able an ability to work more, provide for their children better and look after their families.
+As a result of improved health and wellbeing, community members also report a greater sense of empowerment, being better able to work more, provide for their children better and look after their families.

 “Safidy is important for me because it stopped me from getting pregnant.
 So, I can do work because I have time.
 I have been able to choose how many children I have… I can get money to help my family.
 When I have more money I can save a little bit for the future.”

-We incubate a national health-environment network in Madagascar, bringing together health and environmental organisations to facilitate cross-sector partnerships.
+Recognising the value of addressing community needs in a holistic way, we have supported the establishment of a national health-environment network in Madagascar, bringing together health and environmental organisations to facilitate cross-sector partnerships.
 The network team offers technical advice and mentoring to conservation organisations embarking on collaborative initiatives with health agencies.
-They, hosting learning exchanges and training workshops, conveneing regional and national meetings to share experiences, produceing technical resources, supporting organisations to track their impact and working with the Government of Madagascar to create an enabling policy environment for health-environment programming.
+They host learning exchanges and training workshops, convene regional and national meetings to share experiences, produce technical resources, support organisations to track their impact and work with the Government of Madagascar to create an enabling policy environment for health-environment programming.

 Thailand’s small-scale fisheries are the cornerstone of social, economic and nutritional health for the communities living along the majority of the country’s nearly 3,000 kilometre coastline.